 Danger, Will Robinson!
-Overview of USP Chapter <800>
+USP <800> Review

 At the end of this presentation, pharmacist participants should be able to:

 - 1. Cite the document that defines hazardous drugs (HDs). - 2.
 List the three categories of HDs. - 3.
 Explain the containment strategies related to HDs. - 4.
 Identify elements that could be used for an Assessment of Risk.